RIKI-05/Predict-Bike-Sharing-Demand-/project_report.md

 + The following step was to conduct EDA and analyse data patterns in features.
 Based on the plots, I decided to engineer existing features by changing the dtype from numeric to categorical and adding new features to capture time element information for each record.
 The model was then trained, which improved the RMSE Kaggle score on test data by more than 60%.

-+ After hyperprameter tuning the model degraded as it's RMSE score on kaggle was increased.
-I think with more options for hyperparameters and increased duration for model training I can get better model score.
++ After hyperprameter tuning the model improved as it's RMSE score on kaggle was decreased.
+I think with more options for hyperparameters and increased duration for model training I can get even better model score.

 + Finally, I compared the Kaggle scores of all trained models and plotted these scores against hyperparameter settings to assess relative performance improvement or degradation.